satya-arjunan/visocyteold/VisocyteCore/README.txt

 The Common directory represent the basic package that provide classes that may be used by any other package.
-It provides classes for XML management, and Visocyte specific command line arguments, test utility and interpreter initializer.
+It provides classes for XML management, and ParaView specific command line arguments, test utility and interpreter initializer.
 Common should contain the very core classes such as the Interpreter and related classes that are needed by VTKExtensions.
-These have nothing to do with Visocyte or Visocyte client-server per-say.
+These have nothing to do with ParaView or ParaView client-server per-say.
 The only things that this kit can depend on are VTK and the Interpreter.

 --------------------